Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: Introduction

-Yet, little is known on the \emph{metric} properties of large random maps weighted by an $O(n)$ model, even from a physical point of view.
 Most of the works described above are restricted to planar maps.
-In \cite{BBD}, one of the authors jointly with Bouttier and Duplantier investigated the nesting properties of loops in maps with topology of a disk or a cylinder weighted by an $O(n)$ model, and showed to be in perfect agreement with the known nesting properties of ${\rm CLE}_{\kappa}$ \cite{MWW} after taking into account a suitable version of the KPZ relations \cite{KPZDS}.
+In \cite{BBD}, one of the authors jointly with Bouttier and Duplantier investigated the nesting properties of loops in maps with the topology of a disk or a cylinder weighted by an $O(n)$ model, and showed them to be in perfect agreement with the known nesting properties of ${\rm CLE}_{\kappa}$ \cite{MWW} after taking into account a suitable version of the KPZ relations \cite{KPZDS}.
 In this article, we push this analysis forward and investigate rigorously the nesting properties of maps of any topology weighted by an $O(n)$ model.
-This includes as a special case the description of the critical behavior of maps without loops (i.e. in the class of pure gravity) having possibly marked points, microscopic and macroscopic boundaries.
-This generalization is non-trivial as the combinatorics of maps with several boundaries, marked points, and arbitrary genus, is much more involved than the case of disks and cylinders.
+This includes as a special case the description of the critical behavior of maps without loops (i.e.~in the class of pure gravity) having possibly marked points, microscopic and macroscopic boundaries.
+This generalization is non-trivial as the combinatorics of maps with several boundaries, marked points, and arbitrary genus, is much more involved than in the cases of disks and cylinders.
 Our approach is based on analytic combinatorics, and relies on two main ingredients: (1) the \textbf{substitution approach} developed in \cite{BBG12a,BBG12b} for planar maps; and (2) the \textbf{topological recursion} of \cite{EOFg,BEO} to reduce by a universal algorithm the enumeration of maps -- possibly carrying an $O(n)$ loop model -- of any topology to the enumeration of disks and cylinders.
 Obtaining the desired asymptotics for generating series of maps subjected to various constraints is then a matter of careful analysis of singularities.